Hugh d'Avranches, 1st Earl of Chester: Wales

 Hugh spent much of his time fighting with his neighbours in Wales.
 Together with Robert of Rhuddlan, he subdued a good part of northern Wales.
 Initially, Robert held north-east Wales as a vassal of the tenant-in-chief.
 In 1081 Gruffudd ap Cynan, King of Gwynedd was captured through the treachery of one of his own men at a meeting near Corwen.
 Gruffudd was imprisoned by Earl Hugh in his castle at Chester, but it was Robert who took over his kingdom, holding it directly en liege from the king.
 When Robert was killed by a Welsh raiding party in 1093 Hugh took over these lands, becoming ruler of most of North Wales, but he lost Anglesey and much of the rest of Gwynedd in the Welsh revolt of 1094, led by Gruffudd ap Cynan, who had escaped from captivity.

 Norwegian invasion

-In the summer of 1098, Hugh joined forces with Hugh of Montgomery, 2nd Earl of Shrewsbury, in an attempt to recover his losses in Gwynedd.
+In the summer of 1098, Hugh joined forces with Hugh of Montgomery, 2nd Earl of Shrewsbury, to relieve besieged castles, pillage Môn, and recover his losses in Gwynedd.
 Gruffudd ap Cynan had retreated to Anglesey, but then was forced to flee to Ireland when a fleet he had hired from the Danish settlement in Ireland changed sides.
 Things were altered by the arrival of a Norwegian fleet under the command of King Magnus III of Norway, also known as Magnus Barefoot, who attacked the Norman forces near the eastern end of the Menai Straits.
 Earl Hugh of Shrewsbury was killed by an arrow said to have been shot by Magnus himself.
 The Normans were obliged to evacuate Anglesey altogether leaving Gruffudd, who had returned from Ireland, to take possession the following year.
 Hugh apparently made an agreement with him and did not again try to recover these lands.